New Zealand Cadet Forces: Cadet Personnel

 Any person between the ages of 13 and 15 years may join the NZCF.
 The full consent of parents or guardians is required to apply, and while under the age of 18 parental consent is required for all training and exercises undertaken.
 A person younger than 13 may join if presently attending Year 9 at a New Zealand Secondary School.
 Cadets can stay on without being promoted to the age of 18.
-Senior Non-Commissioned Officers may serve until their 20th birthday at which time they must commit to serving as a commissioned officer, Supplementary Staff, or leave the unit.
+Non-Commissioned Officers may serve until their 20th birthday at which time they must commit to serving as a commissioned officer, Supplementary Staff, or leave the unit.

-Other than black lace up shoes, all uniform is provided upon enrolment into a unit and completion of a training camp where wearing of the uniform is taught.
+All uniform is provided upon enrolment into a unit and completion of a training camp where wearing of the uniform is taught.
 Bonds are sometimes held to ensure that they are returned.

 NZCF personnel are not subject to the Armed Forces Discipline Act 1971, and hence cannot be deployed into active service.

 Fees

 Unit fees are set by each unit Parent Support Committee annually.
-Due to fluctuating operating costs, these vary from unit to unit dependent on the type of activities the unit has planned, although typically fees will be no more than $200 annually.
-Participating in unit exercises may incur extra charges, although any costs outside of government funding are often subsidised by sponsors.
+Due to fluctuating operating costs, these vary from unit to unit dependent on the type of activities the unit has planned, Participating in unit exercises may incur extra charges, although any costs outside of government funding are often subsidised by sponsors.

 Adult Personnel

 Adult Cadets

 In 2017 the New Zealand Cadet Forces updated their Child Protection policy surrounding cadets who are either Non-Commissioned Officers or personnel who are completing cadet level training that are aged 18 and over.

 There is a deliberate delineation between an 'Adult' and an 'Officer' as the latter has specific authority to exercise command and control over cadets and other NZCF Officers.

 The key difference between a cadet who is an adult and a cadet who is under 18 is that adult cadets and indeed all adults within the New Zealand Cadet Forces are charged with the responsibility of maintaining the safety and welfare of cadets during all NZCF activities.
-While this doesn't mean that cadets who are classified as adults hold authority over other cadets due to their age, it means that adult cadets are expected to at the very least vocalize to an Officer or Supplementary Staff member when they believe safety and welfare have been compromised.
+While this does not mean that cadets who are classified as adults hold authority over other cadets due to their age, it means that adult cadets are expected to at the very least vocalise to an Officer or Supplementary Staff member when they believe safety and welfare have been compromised.

 Cadet Non-Commissioned Officers who are 18 or older are issued a thin white band which is sewn into the rank slide of the individual immediately above the "CADET FORCES" lettering and below the rank emblem.